Stereolithography (SLA)

 Materials

 SLA is restricted to UV sensitive resins.
-Despite the restriction there are still a number of colours available to choose from.
+Despite the restriction there are still a number of colours and varieties available to choose from.